William Y. Adams

-William Yewdale Adams (August 6, 1927 – August 22, 2019) was an emeritus professor of anthropology at the University of Kentucky.
+William Yewdale Adams (August 6, 1927 – August 22, 2019) was a professor of anthropology at the University of Kentucky.
 He was the winner of the 1978 Herskovits Prize for his history of Nubia, Nubia: Corridor to Africa.
 In 2005 Adams was awarded the Order of the Two Niles, Sudan's highest civilian honor, for his contributions to Nubian history.

 Early life

 William Yewdale Adams was born in 1927 in Los Angeles, California, the second child of William Forbes Adams, an historian, and Lucy Mary née Wilcox Adams.
 His older brother was the philosopher Ernest Wilcox Adams.
 Following the death of his father in 1935, the family moved to Window Rock, Arizona where the widowed Lucy Adams took a position with the Bureau of Indian Affairs.
 These early years on the Navajo Reservation had a profoundly formative effect on the boy that led to a lifelong love of the American Southwest and an interest in other cultures.